CitruzSquared/essays/Spherical Astronomy for Worldbuilders/Chapter 7 - Parallax.md

 ```math
 \cos(h) = \frac{\rho \cos(\phi - \phi')}{\Delta \cos(\phi) \cos(\delta)} - \tan(\phi) \tan(\delta) \tag{7.14}
 ```
+This formula only involves geocentric coordinates for ease of calculation.

 It is easy to see that if $\rho = 0$, i.e. the place of observation is the center of the Earth, this equation reduces to the regular sunrise equation.
 It is evident from the many examples of chapter $6$ that the uncorrected version is accurate enough for most things: obviously the stars (since they have no parallax), and even for closer objects like the Sun.
 However, even closer objects like the Moon can have a very significant parallax (see the next section) and therefore the parallax corrected version of the sunrise equation should be used.

 ### Horizontal Parallax